wizzat/essays/OLAPStreamProcessing.md

 There are a couple of things to notice here.
 The first is that the data processing language has shifted from SQL to Python (or any other programming language).
 It's not that there's something wrong with SQL, it's that current implementations of it are batch oriented and data needs to _flow_.
 The key advantage of this solution is that the data is read directly from the ad tracking queue and inserted directly into the impressions table - bypassing `impressions_stage` entirely.

 A solution like this directly nails the theoretical limit in processing performance on the fact ingestion side: 10.4tb read + 2.2tb write.
-At first this may seem like fancy wizardry, but the trick is never actually storing the raw data in the data warehouse.
-All of the expensive scans to find missing dimensions are replaced by constant time calls to a look aside cache service.
-Missing dimensions still require writes to the database, but they are very targeted and dimension table scans aren't necessary.
+At first this may seem like fancy wizardry, but the trick is to never actually store the raw data in the data warehouse.
+All of the expensive scans to find missing dimensions are replaced by constant time calls to a cache fronting a database.
+Missing dimensions still require writes to the database, but they are very targeted and table scans aren't necessary.
 The magic really comes from only having to look at the impression and its associated metadata once.

 However, the above code has a lot more going on than immediately meets the eye.
 For example, stream processing systems are run in a highly parallel and concurrent manner.
 The ad tracking servers for the example ad DSP would all be feeding data into the queue simultaneously, while the stream processing consumers would all be pulling simultaneously.
-Thus, the queue needs to present a _MECE_ (Mutually Exclusive but Collectively Exhaustive) interface for consumption so that consumers can be written with confidence around accessing shared data stores.
+In order for the stream processing system to not fall behind, it must process at least at the same rate as the ads are served (400k/sec).
+In order to maintain reasonable performance at the database layer, it is necessary to batch writes into the fact table as well.
+The reason for this is because sequential (bulk) disk access for reads and writes is far more efficient than scattered or random disk access.
+However, it doesn't take truly enormous batch sizes to make the system efficient - the 4mb size used above should work well in most scenarios.

+It's also pretty obvious that no one consumer is going to process that stream alone.
+So a cluster of stream processors will need to divide the stream up in such away that each event is only processed once, ideally with as little coordination as possible.
+The requirement to divide the stream up this way means that the queue must provide a _MECE_ (Mutually Exclusive but Collectively Exhaustive) interface.
+This goal becomes more complicated once system failures are factored in and data which has been processed but not confirmed is lost.
+The queue not only needs to be MECE, but data which had previously been processed needs to be retried in the order it was originally sent.
+Thus, the system depends on having a high quality MECE queue with ordered delivery and frequent consumer controlled checkpoints.

-Additionally, the _delivery semantics_ of message delivery become incredibly important for a stream processing system.
+Additionally, the _delivery semantics_ of the queue become incredibly important for a stream processing system.
 For various reasons mostly relating to distributed atomicity, delivering data exactly once is extraordinarily difficult, and obviously missing data can never be counted at all.
 That means that a stream processing system relies on a high quality queue with _at least once_ delivery semantics.
-It's also of vital importance that consumers be written with an eye towards gracefully handling duplicate data.
+Due to the intentional duplication deriving from delivery and process failures, it's of vital importance that consumers be written to properly handle deduplication.

-It may also seem incongruous that a streaming system would batch writes into the fact table.
-The reason this is true is because sequential disk access for reads and writes is far more efficient than scattered or random disk access.
-The implication is that periodically we may process an event only to have it fail to insert at a later stage in processing.
-This means that we would need to replay the data stream starting from before the error happened - meaning that it is critically important that the queue must give checkpoint control to the consumer and be strongly ordered and idempotent across application failures.

-Making the stream processor deal with duplicate data can be accomplished in a completely robust way by permanently storing all objects in the data stream under a unique identifier (necessarily provided by the object and not the processor), or in a slightly less robust way by storing the data IDs in short term storage such as memcached or redis and skipping processing for objects that have already been seen.

-TODO: 552960 18.75mb batches/day (6.4/sec).
-Network cost (1ms/lookup), linear memory cost of hash lookups.
-Figure out how many basic aggregate rows per batch to do cost analysis of flat vs hierarchical builds.
-Discuss compressing db writes for all aggregates into same stream processor vs putting on another queue.

-While this is an obvious improvement in both the cost of and the responsiveness of the ETL pipeline, it's really only half the job.
-The ultimate goal is to reduce the pain not only for the ETL pipeline, but also for generating and updating the OLAP cube that drives dashboards and reports.
-To tackle this problem, we first need to consider how to process the OLAP cube.
-The cube is already populated via HLL++ and hierarchical updates.
-The largest pain point is updating the first aggregate.
-In that spirit, it seems possible to update that aggregate at the same time the fact gets updated:
+The deduplication method used in a batch processing system is inappropriate for stream processing because it requires access to the full dataset to decide whether any particular row is unique.
+However, a hashing algorithm can be done for each element of the stream as it comes in.
+The amount of active memory for deduplication depends on the window of required uniqueness and how important true uniqueness is for the application.
+This is particularly important when examining use cases for data that can arrive potentially very far out of time.
+For example, guaranteeing true uniqueness with a naive hash map in the example dataset for a single day would take ~553gb of RAM at 16 bytes per key.
+It may not be necessary to unique across the whole day, and it may also be possible to use a 55gb bloom filter with a 1% false positive error rate.

+## Practical Considerations for Stream Processing

+It's sometimes important to consider how stream processing works on a practical level.
+This is what the code snippet above looks like when adjusted to provide uniqueness:

+    def unique_event(imp_event):
+        imp_event.unique = UniqueService.lookup(imp_event.ad_id)

+    def process_event(imp_event):
+        futures.wait([
+            executor.submit(unique_event, imp_event),
+            executor.submit(process_user, imp_event),
+            executor.submit(process_creative, imp_event),
+            executor.submit(process_dest_url, imp_event),
+            executor.submit(process_advertiser, imp_event),
+        ])

+        return imp_event

     def create_agg_rows(events):
-        rows = collections.defaultdict(FirstSummaryRow)

         for event in events:
-            rows[FirstSummaryRow.key(event)].add(event)

-        # Generally ~5kb (2-3 rows) should come out of 18.75mb
-        write_agg_rows(rows.values())
+            write_row_to_queue(event, key=SummaryRow.key(event))

     def process_stream(stream):
         events = []